sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 4. After the values are accepted, select the **Create** button.

-5. When the Web App template has completed provisioning, open the new API App by, in the navigation menu to the left, select **App Services** and then clicking the Offer API app you just created.
+5. When the Web App template has completed provisioning, open the new API App by, in the navigation menu to the left, select **App Services** and then the Offer API app you just created.

    ![In the Azure Portal, on the left More services is selected, and on the right under Web + Mobile, App Services displays.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image101.png "Azure Portal, More Services")